grafana/developer-advocacy/workshops/infinity-plugin/README.md

-# Visualise your APIs with Grafana Infinity Plugin
+# Visualise your APIs with the Grafana Infinity Plugin

-In this Grafana workshop, we will transform our API data to beautiful Grafana dashboards, using the versatile Infinity data source plugin! 📊
+In this Grafana workshop, we will transform our API data into beautiful Grafana dashboards, using the versatile Infinity data source plugin! 📊

 ![Infinity workshop](images/infinity-workshop.png)